01-edu/public/doc/object-creation.md

 # Admin object's management - create an object

 ## Usage
-> Elements of the app are managed threw objects in *Admin*.
+> Elements of the app are managed through objects in *Admin*.

 > Objects of the Admin are first created and defined:
 > * By their **title**,
 > * By their **type**.

-> Then it can be configured threw:
+> Then it can be configured through:
 > * Attributes,
 > * Children.